Pursue Your Dream

 Still, I wondered, will there be a job for me when I graduate?
 Rob from the career services department showed me the numbers.
 According to the Bureau of Labor Statistics, the number of opportunities for medical assistants is expected to grow by twenty-nine percent over the next decade.1 Rob explained that his department would help with professional development through resume-building workshops, mock interviews, networking opportunities, and job placement.
 Employers constantly offer jobs to Stautzenberger College graduates because they have been satisfied with the results of the school's programs.

-Classes start every five weeks, so I can begin on October 8th and finish by the summer.
 Even though I was nervous at first, I'm sure this is the right decision for me.

 Programs run Monday – Thursday 9am – 2:30pm*